bcgov/pims/.github/helpers/jira-api/README.md

 The generated key was then stored in GitHub secrets so that it can be utilized as an environment variable.
 More information on Github secrets and how to use them here: https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions

+### Dependency In

+This value is used as the source of dependencies that need to be updated.
+This is specific to the formatting found in the issues created in the PIMS repo.
+See: https://github.com/bcgov/PIMS/issues/1772 as an example.

+### Project Key

+Signifies what board in JIRA to post to within the IMB space.

+## Other scripts in this space

+### jira_con.py

+Used to connect to JIRA and to pull existing tickets

+### refine_dependency.py

+Used for refining strings and lists from existing tickets and dependency lists.

+### create_and_post.py

+Used for finalizing the ticket API format and posting the parent and sub task tickets.

+### errors.py

+Used for creating our own error class for handlind undesired API responses.